Discover the 10 BEST things to do in Santorini, Greece. I'll show you what NOT TO MISS!

-Planning a trip to Greece?
-Be sure to include Santorini on your itinerary…one of the most scenic islands you will ever visit.
 Did you know that Santorini is actually a volcano that imploded on itself and then filled with water?
 The caldera, flooded volcano crater, offers unforgettable views.

-From wine tours, ancient villages, archeological sites dating from the times of Moses, and catamaran sailings, the number of attractions in Santorini will keep visitors busy for days on end.
+From wine tours, ancient villages, archeological sites dating from the times of Moses, and catamaran sailings, the number of tourist attractions in Santorini will keep visitors busy for days on end.

 Whether you're traveling as a couple, alone, or with a group, discover all that Santorini has to offer with my list of the 10 best things to do in Santorini, Greece.